Hilsonxhero/laravel-elastic-vision/docs/mapping.md

 As the interface states, you now need to write a `mappableAs()` function that will give the (partial) mapping for the index where posts will end up.
 The name of the index in this case is inferred from the `searchableAs()` function provided by the Searchable trait.
 Overwrite this method if you want a different index name.

-The last thing that is necessary is tell Explorer that you want this model to be indexed.
+The last thing that is necessary is tell ElasticVision that you want this model to be indexed.
 Publish the configuration file and add the model to the list of indexes.

 ```php